mattgam/MillRightMegaVDocs/source/section_15_install_router_into_mount/index.rst

 5. As an alternative to Derek's instructions in the video, Winston Moy has a great tramming video for a competing CNC but its totally applicable to the Mega V.  Please watch it https://www.youtube.com/watch?v=rGOGlNurglE

-6. I found this video on CNCNuts recently which I found helpful in tramming `here <https://www.youtube.com/watch?v=D6pfIoyhgTc`_
+6. I found this video on CNCNuts recently which I found helpful in tramming `YouTube <https://www.youtube.com/watch?v=D6pfIoyhgTc>`_

 7. A 3d printable tram arm can be downloaded at https://www.thingiverse.com/thing:4037880